Useful Links & Login Info

 He says his presence will be missed.
 “Hundreds of people have told me and the club that if I ever leave they’re not coming back.”

-But his public career is over, though he may strip for private parties.
+But though his public career is over, though he may strip for private parties.

 “I just want to settle down and try and find myself a girl friend, somebody who’ll take care of me.”